Skip to content

 make migration msg="add orders tables"

-• It should create the orders schema (Postgres) or the orders_order table (SQLite).
+• It should create the orders_order table.

 Apply: